 Adding Extras

-Supplementing a pharmacist resume with additional data enhances a recruiter's perception of the person's interests beyond the occupational profile.
+Supplementing a pharmacist's resume with additional data enhances a recruiter's perception of the person's interests beyond the occupational profile.
 It demonstrates the candidate's commitment to their field and can give an employer insight into how they might fit.

 Languages: Mentioning them can help establish that the writer has experience working with diverse patient populations.
 Fluency in multiple languages can be beneficial when interfacing with patients or staff who do not speak English as a first language.

 Awards: Honors show that the applicant has attained excellence or has gone above and beyond what was expected.
-Awards related to the pharmaceutical field, such as those from professional organizations or school, can be incorporated.
+Awards related to the pharmaceutical field, such as those from professional organizations or schools, can be incorporated.

 Internships: Practicums provide valuable hands-on experience for contenders seeking employment.
 Documenting internships denotes the intent of the intern to go the extra mile to gain experience.